AniGEA/Crowdfunding_ETL/README.md

 ## CSV Tables

-CSV files can be found in CSV folder
+Created CSV files can be found in CSV folder

 - campaign.csv
 - category.csv